Ceppy82/ScoreSaberScoreToTxt/README.md

 ## global and regional

-Files with "distance" are overwritten each time the rank is changed!
+Files with "distance" are overwritten each time the rank changed!

 ### [tracker.txt]